werf/website/pages_en/rails/200_real_apps/020_logging.md

 examples_initial: examples/rails/010_basic_app
 examples: examples/rails/020_logging
 description: |
-  This chapter is about modifying the configuration to save application logs to a place where Kubernetes can read them.
-Additionally, we will introduce a structure to the log format to make it ready for parsing by log collection and analysis systems.
+  In this chapter, we will learn about application logging in Kubernetes and implement it.
+Additionally, we will introduce a structured logging format to make it ready for parsing by log collection and analysis systems.
 ---

 ## Redirecting logs to stdout